JamesChiDuong/IIS/README.md

    - To list the USB port of your device, open the terminal: `sudo ls /dev/ttyUSB*`

-# SETION 2: What needs to be changed to adapt the code for another design
+# SECTION 2: What needs to be changed to adapt the code for another design

   ## With TARGET=sim